gaehlerm/SoftwareEngineering/README.md

 ## Exercises

-Take Robert Martin's bowling example and let the user programm it?
+Take Robert Martin's bowling example and let the user program it?

 # 36. Good code

-This is an attempt to distille a list of rules that allow you to judge the quality of code.
+This is an attempt to distill a list of rules that allow you to judge the quality of code.

 Here are some signs for good code: